agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ### Initiate TCP IP connection
 ----

 Communication between networked computers is carried out using protocol suits.
 The most widely used and most widely available protocol suite is the TCP/IP.
-It provides end-to-end connectivity specifing _how data should be packed, addressed, trasmitted, routed and received_ at the destination.
+It provides end-to-end connectivity specifying _how data should be packed, addressed, transmitted, routed and received_ at the destination.
 TCP/IP is considered to be a 4 layer system.

 ![TCP/IP concept pic](https://cdn.tutsplus.com/net/uploads/2013/07/img004.png)